- Market Analysis & Assessment

 To be the premier management consulting firm focusing on the electricity sector known for our expertise, insights and high-quality services.

 We are committed to service excellence and maintaining deep knowledge of the electricity sector.
 We conduct our work with an eye to the future, staying on top of industry trends, while being grounded in evidence and practicality.
+We are committed to supporting a diverse and inclusive workforce.

 John is a senior electricity market analyst and electricity policy consultant based in Boston, with over 25 years of experience in energy market analysis, power procurement, project valuation, and policy analysis and development.